infogulch/xtemplate/README.md

 # xtemplate

 `xtemplate` is a html/template-based hypertext preprocessor and rapid application development web server written in Go.
-It streamlines construction of hypermedia-exchange-oriented web sites by efficiently handling basic server tasks, enabling authors to focus on defining routes and responding to them using templates and configurable data sources.
+Its good defaults handle typical server activity, enabling authors to focus on building hypermedia-exchange-oriented websites by defining routes and responding to them with template-generated HTML combined with configurable backing data stores.

 ## 🎯 Goal

-After bulding some sites with [htmx](https://htmx.org) and Go, I wished that everything would just get out of the way of the fundamentals:
+Frustrated with the status-quo of frameworks that add more abstractions than they solve problems, I set out to create something that feels more like wrestling directly with first-class citizens of the web:

-- URLs and path patterns
+- HTTP paths and matching server path patterns
-- Access to a backing data source
+- Responding to an HTTP request with a template-generated HTML
-- Executing a template to return HTML
+- Access to various backing data sources

-🎇 **The idea of `xtemplate` is that *templates* can be the nexus of these fundamentals.**
+🎇 **The idea of `xtemplate` is that all of these can be managed with a directory of Go *template* files.**

 <details><summary>🚫 Anti-goals</summary>

-`xtemplate` needs to implement some of the things that are required to make a good web server in a way that avoids common issues with existing web server designs, otherwise they'll be in the way of the fundamentals:
+`xtemplate` implements things that are required to make a good web server in a way that avoids common pitfalls with existing engines:

-* **Rigid template behavior**: Most designs relegate templates to be dumb string concatenators with just enough dynamic behavior to walk over some fixed data structure.
+- **Rigid template behavior**: Engines typically relegate templates to be dumb string concatenators with just enough dynamic behavior to walk over some known fixed data structure.
-* **Inefficient template loading**: Some designs read template files from disk and parse them on every request.
-This seems wasteful when the web server definition is typically static.
+- **Inefficient template loading**: Many engines often load template files from disk and parse them on *every request*, which is wasteful when web server definitions are largely static.
-* **Constant rebuilds**: On the other end of the spectrum, some designs require rebuilding the entire server from source when any little thing changes.
-This seems wasteful and makes graceful restarts more difficult than necessary when all you're doing is changing a button name.
+- **Constant rebuilds**: Yet other engines rebuild the entire program from source when any little thing changes.
-* **Repetitive route definitions**: Why should you have to name a http handler and add it to a central registry (or maintain a pile of code that plumbs these together for you) when new routes are often only relevant to the local html?
+- **Unnecessary handler names**: You've already had to name the http path and write the associated response template, why do you have to come up with a redundant name for the handler?
-* **Default unsafe**: Some designs require authors to vigilantly escape user inputs, risking XSS attacks that could have been avoided with less effort.
+- **Default unsafe**: Some engines require authors to vigilantly escape user inputs, risking XSS attacks that could have been avoided with less effort.
-* **Inefficient asset serving**: Some designs compress static assets at request time, instead of serving pre-compressed content with sendfile(2) and negotiated content encoding.
-Most designs don't give templates access to the hash of asset files, depriving clients of enough information to optimize caching behavior and check resource integrity.
+- **Inefficient asset serving**: Many engines don't try to optimize serving assets at all and compress static assets at request time, instead of serving pre-compressed content with sendfile(2) and negotiated content encoding.
+Most designs don't give templates access to the hash of asset files, depriving authors of the right information to optimize cache behavior and check resource integrity.

 </details>